SmartlyDressedGames/Unturned-Docs/data/master-bundle-ptr.rst

 		"AssetPath" "path/to/file.extension"
 	}

-If the asset default master bundle should be used then the path can be specified inline:
+If the asset default master bundle should be used, then the path can be specified inline:

 .. code-block:: cs